fhir-fi/finnish-base-profiles/input/pagecontent/index.md

 [Kanta sosiaalihuolto](https://simplifier.net/Kanta-sosiaalihuolto-R4) are closer to national Core profile specifications.

-Currently there is no formal process synchronizing the profiles in this implementation guide with the more use case driven ones listed here.
-We hope that future updates of the use case specific implementation guides would derive their profiles from the base profiles presented here.

-This implementation guide may also in the future be extended to cover Core profiles, in addition to the Base profiles of this first version.
+This implementation guide may also in the future be extended to cover core profiles, in addition to the base profiles of this version.

 #### Must-Support Rules